ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws-cli.md

 It is available for a variety of operating systems and Linux distributions, supports the Arm architecture and has multiple ways to install it.

-## Before you begin
+## What to consider before installing AWS CLI?

-This article provides quick solutions to install the latest version of AWS CLI, version 2, for Ubuntu on Arm.
+This article provides quick solutions to install AWS CLI with its latest version, version 2, for Ubuntu on Arm.

 Confirm you are using an Arm computer with 64-bit Linux by running: